mosn/layotto/docs/en/start/trace/trace.md

-# Observability (trace, metric)
+# Observability (Tracing, Metrics)

-## trace
+## 1. Tracing

 ### Features

-In [runtime_config.json](https://github.com/mosn/layotto/blob/main/configs/runtime_config.json), there is a paragraph about trace configuration as follows:
+In [config_standalone.json](https://github.com/mosn/layotto/blob/main/configs/config_standalone.json), there is a paragraph about trace configuration as follows:

 ```json
 [